Research Grants - Bi-nationally Supervised Doctoral Degrees / Cotutelle • DAAD

 A print version of this announcement (PDF) is available in the further tabs (e.g. “Application requirements”).

-The aim of this programme is the funding of bi-national doctoral projects at the home university and at a university in Germany.
+This programme offers you the opportunity to do a bi-national doctoral degree at your home university and at a university in Germany.

 Who can apply?